-Held on the fourth Friday of each month (except December) community work days allow you to get ‘hands on’ with woodland management.
+Held on the last Friday of each month (except December) community work days allow you to get ‘hands on’ with woodland management.
 The work carried out can vary from footpath improvement and access works to habitat and vegetation management.

 Volunteer days run from 10am-3pm, meeting in the Forestry Commission car park on the Woodhead Road.
 Come along for the whole day or just an hour or two in the morning.
 Gloves, tools, and hot drinks provided.